New Jersey Route 3: Route description

-The route widens to eight lanes and enters the New Jersey Meadowlands, crossing into East Rutherford and then passing over NJ Transit's Bergen County Line and Berrys Creek.
-Route 3 passes to the south of the Meadowlands Sports Complex, containing MetLife Stadium (the home stadium of the New York Giants and New York Jets of the National Football League), and the Meadowlands Racetrack.
+The route widens to eight lanes and enters the Meadowlands, crossing into East Rutherford and then passing over NJ Transit's Bergen County Line and Berrys Creek.
+Route 3 passes to the south of the Meadowlands Sports Complex, which contains MetLife Stadium (the home stadium of the New York Giants and the New York Jets of the National Football League), and the Meadowlands Racetrack.
 The route narrows back to six lanes and comes to a ramp which provides access to the Western Spur of the New Jersey Turnpike (I-95).
-Route 3 interchanges with Route 120 and the carriageways separate.
-The route passes under the Western Spur of the New Jersey Turnpike and becomes eight lanes again.
+Route 3 intersects Route 120 and the carriageways separate.
+The route passes under the Western Spur of the New Jersey Turnpike (I-95) and becomes eight lanes again.

 The Route 3 Bridge crosses the Hackensack River into Secaucus, Hudson County.
-It interchanges with the Meadowlands Parkway and continues southeast into a residential area with the carriageways joining back together.
-At the interchange with CR 681 (Paterson Plank Road), Route 3 widens into a local-express lane configuration with three express lanes and local lanes each in the eastbound direction and two express lanes and three local lanes in the westbound direction.
+It intersects the Meadowlands Parkway and continues southeast into a residential area with the carriageways joining back together.
+At the interchange with Paterson Plank Road (CR 681), Route 3 widens into a local-express lane configuration with three express lanes and three local lanes each in the eastbound direction and two express lanes and three local lanes in the westbound direction.
 The route passes by the Mill Creek Mall and crosses under the Eastern Spur of the New Jersey Turnpike (I-95).
 Route 3 comes to an eastbound exit and entrance with Harmon Meadow Boulevard and features a cloverleaf interchange with Paterson Plank Road.
 The route crosses the Penhorn Creek into North Bergen.
 In North Bergen, the route comes to a truck-restricted eastbound ramp for eastbound Route 495.
-Route 3 then interchanges with Route 495, which provides access to the New Jersey Turnpike and the Lincoln Tunnel.
+Route 3 then intersects Route 495, which provides access to the New Jersey Turnpike and the Lincoln Tunnel.
 Past this interchange, the local-express lane configuration ends and Route 3 heads southeast as a four-lane highway.
-The route meets a westbound exit and entrance for the North Bergen Park & Ride, a park and ride lot serving NJ Transit buses, and passes over New York, Susquehanna and Western Railway's New Jersey Subdivision line and Conrail Shared Assets Operations' Northern Branch line before it comes to its terminus at a traffic light with US 1/9 south, with no direct access from Route 3 east to US 1/9 north.
+The route meets a westbound exit and entrance for the North Bergen Park & Ride serving NJ Transit buses and passes over New York, Susquehanna and Western Railway's New Jersey Subdivision line and Conrail Shared Assets Operations' Northern Branch line before it comes to its terminus at a traffic light with US 1/9 south, with no direct access from Route 3 east to US 1/9 north.